71st New York Infantry Regiment: Spanish–American War

 In the Spanish–American War, the 71st Regiment, New York Volunteers, were the first of twelve New York State regiments called to active service on May 10, 1898.
 The regiment entrained to Tampa on May 13, arriving on May 17.
 A week of confusion and quartermaster incompetence delayed their shipment to Cuba.
 The 71st was bivouacked along with the 1st U.S. Volunteer Cavalry, the "Rough Riders", in Tampa, who then stole a march on the 71st to steal their transport on the Tampa.
-The 71st's sea trip took two weeks The confusion of this organization was cited as one of the reasons for the 1903 reforms of the Army and National Guard.
+The confusion of this organization was cited as one of the reasons for the 1903 reforms of the Army and National Guard.

 There were ten companies of the regiment, with 1,000 soldiers, organized into three battalions.

-Arriving at Siboney, Cuba, on June 23, the 71st was brigaded with two regular regiments, the 6th and 16th Infantry Regiments in the First Brigade under Regular Army Brigadier General Hamilton S. Hawkins, as part of General Jacob Ford Kent's division, as part of the Fifth Corps under General Shafter.
+The 71st left Tampa aboard Vigilancia on June 14, arrived off Cuba on June 22, and disembarked at Siboney, Cuba, on June 24.
+The 71st was brigaded with two regular regiments, the 6th and 16th Infantry Regiments in the First Brigade under Regular Army Brigadier General Hamilton S. Hawkins, as part of General Jacob Ford Kent's division, as part of the Fifth Corps under General Shafter.
 Although the 71st was regarded as one of the best National Guard regiments, it was equipped with obsolescent black powder rifles, and its commanding officer, Lieutenant Colonel Wallace A. Downs, reported that one-third of his men had never fired a rifle before.

 The 71st was ordered to support the Rough Riders in a skirmish against Siboney's garrison, but the fighting was over before the New Yorkers could arrive.
 On June 27, the brigade moved towards Santiago, making slow progress over poor roads in the heat.
 A letter from a private in the 71st noted "Yesterday the line of march up the hill was strewn with blankets and extra clothing, even some of the 'regs' [U.S. Regulars] discarded clothes and walked in underwear."